sudheerj/javascript-interview-questions/README.md

      1. First it stops the browser's default action or behaviour.
      2. It prevents the event from propagating the DOM
      3. Stops callback execution and returns immediately when called.
+105. ### What is BOM?
+     The Browser Object Model (BOM) allows JavaScript to "talk to" the browser.
+It consists of the objects navigator, history, screen, location and document which are children of window.
+The Browser Object Model is not standardized and can change based on different browsers.